-On-page Search Engine Optimization (SEO) is optimization that takes place on your website.
-SEO is the process of increasing the quality and quantity of your website traffic by increasing the visibility of your website in a web search engine, without paying for search or display ads.
+On-page search engine optimization (SEO) is the process of increasing the quality and quantity of your website traffic by increasing the visibility of your website in a web search engine, without paying for search or display ads.
 For simplicity purposes, SEO can be broadly divided into two types – On-page SEO and Off-page SEO.

 “On-page” includes both the content and the underlying coding structure (discussed previously in Technical SEO).